JohanSwannie/React-Hooks/readme.txt

-This Repository will contain all the different JavaScript Design Patterns
+This Repository will contain all the important Hooks in React